andysctu/SteelX/README.md

 # SteelX

-Third-person mech shooter made with Unity.
+SteelX is a third-person mech shooter made with Unity.

 Combine and customize different parts of your mech to fit your playstyle.
+Speed or Power?
+Melee or Long-range assault?

 Shoot me a message if you wanna help @ andysctu@gmail.com